-Life and Environmental Sci., Tsukuba Univ.; [2] Geoscience, Tsukuba Univ.; [3] Life and Environmental Sci., Tsukuba Univ; [4] MH Lab., AIST; [5] Inst.
+Life and Environmental Sci., Tsukuba Univ.; [2] Geoscience, Tsukuba Univ.; [3] Life and Environmental Sci., Tsukuba Univ; [4] MHRL, AIST; [5] Inst.
 Solid State Phys, Univ.
 Tokyo

 High-pressure and low-temperature experiments of $CO_2$ hydrate were performed in order to determine the stability field and also to detect a characteristic interaction between the guest and the host molecules in $CO_2$ hydrate.
-The temperature regions were 269K57K and 278K4K.
-In the former experiment, a lever-spring type diamond-anvil cell and a refrigerant-circulation device were used.
-Pressures were changed from 0.3 to 3.3GPa at two fixed temperatures of approximately 269K and 257K.
-Characterizations of phase changes were made by X-ray diffractometry and Raman spectroscopy. $CO_2$ hydrate synthesized by a contact-reaction method showed sI structure.
-Decomposition of $CO_2$ hydrate (sI) to ice VI and solid- $CO_2$ was observed between 0.9GPa and 1.3GPa at about 269K and 1.1GPa and 1.2GPa at about 257K.
-In addition, the phase transition of ice VI to ice VIII, a hydrogen-ordered phase of ice VII, was observed between 2.6GPa and 2.9GPa.
-From the experimental results of the phase boundary between $CO_2$ hydrate and dry ice-ice VI was extended into a high-pressure and low-temperature region from the previously reported one.
+In the relatively higher temperature region, approximately 250-270K, a lever-spring type diamond-anvil cell and a coolant circulation device were used.
+Pressures were changed from 0.3 to 3.3GPa at four fixed temperatures of approximately 269, 260, 257 and 252K.
+Characterizations of phase changes were made by X-ray diffractometry and Raman spectroscopy.
+Decomposition of $CO_2$ hydrate sI to ice VI and solid- $CO_2$ was observed between 0.9GPa and 1.3GPa at 269K, 0.6 and 1.1GPa at 260K and 1.1GPa and 1.2GPa at 257K.
+The phase transition of ice VI to ice VIII, a hydrogen-ordered phase of ice VII, was observed between 2.6GPa and 2.9GPa at 257K.
+On the basis of the present results, the phase boundary between $CO_2$ hydrate and dry ice-ice VI was extended into a high-pressure and low-temperature region from the previously reported one.
+Moreover a new phase of $CO_2$ hydrate was discovered within the range from 0.7 to 1.0GPa at 252K observation.